Giga-Green Giga-Green

 This is where Giga-Green prides ourselves on meeting our customers on their (and the government’s) terms.

-This is also where ‘Our Process’ actually is our own!
+This is also where “our process” actually is our own.
 We start by reviewing your existing Systems Inventory and POA&M to understand current solutions on hand and any known deficits.
-Once we understand the your environments existing components, we can then recommended any software tools, migration strategy, documentation, and/or training that may be necessary to reach a compliant state.
+Once we understand your environment’s existing components, we can then recommend any software tools, migration strategy, documentation, and/or training that may be necessary to reach a compliant state.

 We understand you’ve made investments in your existing technology and cannot interrupt business operations.
-We’ve planned, implemented, and continue to support a wide arrange of compliant environments including Microsoft 365 GCCH Cloud-only environments, Hybrid Datacenters, remote workers, and traditional on-premise environments, including singular and multiple locations.
+We’ve planned, implemented, and continue to support a wide array of compliant environments including Microsoft 365 GCC High cloud-only environments, hybrid datacenters, remote workers, and traditional on-premise environments — including singular and multiple locations.
 Let us use our experience and knowledge of technology solutions to help you plan your best course to compliance.

 Manage (not the end)

-Even after implementing a compliant environment, cybersecurity is an ongoing process and procedure.
-Not only do specific controls from within NIST 800-171/CMMC L2 require ongoing maintenance, patching and security updates (MA 3.7.1), CVE monitoring & remediation (RA 3.11.2 & 3.11.3), and many more, but you must also ensure new systems are integrated correctly and proper change management procedures (CM 3.4.3) are followed.
+Even after implementing a compliant environment, cybersecurity is an ongoing process.
+Not only do specific controls from within NIST 800-171 / CMMC L2 require ongoing maintenance, patching, and security updates (MA 3.7.1), CVE monitoring and remediation (RA 3.11.2 & 3.11.3), and many more — but you must also ensure new systems are integrated correctly and proper change management procedures (CM 3.4.3) are followed.

 This is where we want to be your extra set of hands.